paragliding training center

 In order to ridge soar Mag Rim, students should turn to the left after launching.
 In light winds (less than 7), pilots will not be able to soar.
 When there is sufficient lift, the pilot will find the lift band within 50 yards of the Rim and further out as wind speed increases.
 Lift always increases when heading south along the Rim.

 Once above the Rim students, can easily top land anywhere behind launch.
 The instructor will guide the student in this technique.
-Because of the size of the Rim and the mesa behind, top landing is no different than landing any LZ.
+Because of the size of the Rim and the mesa behind it, top landing is no different than landing at any LZ.

 If P1 pilots miss the lift and get 100' below launch or so, immediately head out.
 It is an easy glide to the huge flat mesa that is beyond the arroyo that runs in front of Mag Rim.
 P2 and above pilots can attempt to land directly in front of the Rim (on this side of the arroyo).
 The instructor will guide all students to the best areas of the huge LZ's that we have at this site.